Non-singular Green's functions for the unbounded Poisson equation in one, two and three dimensions

 \section{Methodology}

 The Poisson equation in an unbounded domain is formally stated as:

-Here $B(\boldsymbol{x})$ is a known bounded field and $A(\boldsymbol{x})$ is the desired solution field.
+Here $B(\boldsymbol{x})$ is a known compactly supported field and $A(\boldsymbol{x})$ is the desired solution field.
 In many applications such as astrophysics, electrodynamics and vortex dynamics, the vector field to be solved $\boldsymbol{v}(\boldsymbol{x})$ is described by potential functions using the Helmholtz decomposition: